tfiers/tomasfiers.net/content/_index.md

 ## Welcome

-I am a machine learning and software engineer, thinking about circuit-level neuroscience and recurrent neural networks.
+I am a machine learning and software engineer, interested in neuroscience, dance, and music.

 You are welcome to read one of my [posts](/posts), or check out some of the things I built under [projects](/projects).